 I often stop by this great florist near me because they always have a good variety of healthy plants.
 I hadn't seen one of these for years!
-This was a favorite house plant for a long time and I do remembering seeing more of these when I was growing up.
+This was a favorite house plant for a long time and I do remember seeing more of these when I was growing up.
+Some houseplants seem to be more or less popular at different times.

 It does to need climb and is often sold with a tall piece of bark to cling to.
 You can find other things such as a thick branch or osmunda bark for it, but it must have something to grow up with.